hr6134/ctchi/README.md

 4. [import "./base.html" /]
 5. [[value]]

-`[templates]` is root tag, if you have it on the page it is html page with tags, otherwise ctchi would consider it plane html page.
+`[template]` is root tag, if you have it on the page it is html page with tags, otherwise ctchi would consider it plane html page.

 `[for]` tag is for loops.
 You can pass values (vector of strings) in context and it write